rkapl123/DBAddin/docs/DBSheets.md

 2. Then the main query for retrieving the data to be edited is generated with "create DBSheet query".
 It can also be further customized, if needed.
     However bear in mind that every change in the columns requires either an overwriting of the customizations and subsequent redoing them (cleaner) or constantly keeping the two synchronized.
 For customizing the data restriction part (Where Parameter Clause), a separate text input field can be used that allows the query to be regenerated without any intervening.
 Simply enter the restriction part (the Where clause without the "Where") and create the Query again.
 This additional Where clause is also used in the assignment step (4) to create restriction cells for parameters (specified with `?` in the Where clause).
 3. Then the DBSheet Definition is stored with "save DBsheet def", which allows you to choose a filename (if it hasn't been already saved).
 The file choice dialog can always be accessed by clicking "save DBSheet def As...".
 With this, the information currently contained in the DBSheet columns, the DBsheet query and the Where Parameter Clause is stored in a DBSheet definition file (extension: xml)
-4. Finally, the DBSheet definition is assigned to an Excel Worksheet with the button "assign DBSheet" or the drop-down menu-item "assign DBsheet definition" in the DBAddin Ribbon, creating a CUD enabled DBMapper with the active/chosen DBSheet definition in the currently active Excel Worksheet at the selected cell.
-Assignment also works on an already existing DBSheet DBMapper (or its associated DBSetQuery function cell), the DB Mapper is replaced then by the new definition.
+4. Finally, the DBSheet definition is assigned to an Excel Worksheet with the button "assign DBSheet" or the drop-down menu-item "assign DBsheet definition" (which lets you choose a stored definition) in the DBAddin Ribbon, creating a CUD enabled DBMapper with the active/chosen DBSheet definition in the currently active Excel Worksheet at the selected cell.
+Assignment also works on an already existing DBSheet DBMapper (or its associated DBSetQuery function cell), the DB Mapper is replaced by the new definition then.

 Beware that additional where clauses need manual intervention to a) extend the `DBSetQuery` function's query argument (range) and b) fill the added restriction cells with meaningful values.